 - For all other forms of accommodation, students need to be in Galway so that they can go and look at the property.
 You should not book accommodation without viewing it in person (or having a trusted person view on your behalf), and you should never make any payments to private individuals offering accommodation over the internet.
 You should only pay a deposit when you have met the landlord, viewed the property, received the keys and discreetly checked that the keys do indeed match the lock on the door of the property.
 BEWARE OF ACCOMMODATION SCAMS.
 A scam is an attempt to trick you, in this case to trick you into handing over money as a deposit for an apartment that does not exist.
 Most scams involve an ad on the internet (for instance, on Facebook) showing the interior of an apartment or flat with what looks like a Galway address.
 Very often if you google the name of the contact person, you'll find they have several other properties to let in various cities.
 They will correspond with you by e-mail or on Facebook/Messenger but will be unable to meet you - instead they may ask you to transfer a substantial sum of money to their account and they'll promise to send you the keys.
 If you send the money, it's quite likely you will never receive the keys and you will probably never see your money again.
 Be warned - this has happened a number of times in Galway in recent years.
-As of August 2018, there is a national awareness campaign aimed at helping people avoid accommodation scams - you should click on that link and read the useful advice given, as well as reading this leaflet, Advice on Rental Scams which has been issued by the Garda Síochána (Ireland's police force) in conjunction with a number of Irish financial institutions.
+As of August 2018, there is a national awareness campaign aimed at helping people avoid accommodation scams - you should click on that link and read the useful advice given, as well as reading this leaflet, Advice on Rental Scams which has been issued by the Garda Síochána (Ireland's police force).

 - Even if you apply early, you might find that some residences are fully booked.
 We recommend that if you are interested in particular residences, you should apply to join their waiting list if this option is given.
 In the case of Corrib Village, for instance, it is likely that there will be cancellations: an e-mail is usually sent to everyone on the waiting list around the 20th August and the available rooms will then be allocated on a first-come, first-served basis.

 - You should sign up for "My StudentPad", a message board service operated by NUI Galway's Accommodation Office.
-My StudentPad allows you register your details, indicate your preferred type of accommodation and get e-mail alerts if suitable accommodation becomes available.
+My StudentPad allows you register your details, indicate your preferred type of accommodation, and get e-mail alerts if suitable accommodation becomes available.
 It's likely that you will see more house-sharing options becoming available here as the summer progresses and more landlords make contact with the Accommodation Office to advertise rooms.
 It may be a good idea to search as an "International Student", since some landlords have had good experiences with Erasmus students and may request international students as tenants.

 - If you need to search for accommodation in Galway, it's important that you arrive here at least one week before lectures begin (consult the calendar on the Academic Procedures page).
 Make sure to book temporary accommodation in Galway for the first days after you arrive.
 You will find the names of several hostels on the Accommodation Office website.

 - The NUI Galway Student Accommodation Office does not inspect properties in the private sector.
-Individual students will need to view these properties personally before committing themselves to a lease.
+Individual students will need to view these properties personally before committing themselves by signing a lease.
 NEVER RESERVE A ROOM OVER THE PHONE.
 Making a reservation in person ensures that you are happy both with the condition of the property and your future housemates.